 - your spouse's return (if you are married and your spouse filed a separate return)

 It also helps to have other records on hand such as W-2 forms, current bank statements, mortgage information, records of untaxed income and business and farm records.
 Save all your records used to prepare your application in case you are asked to verify that it is correct.
-School codes needed to complete the FAFSA are available at www.fafsa.gov.
+School codes needed to complete the FAFSA are available at fafsa.ed.gov.

 To estimate of your eligibility for federal and Minnesota state financial aid, use the Minnesota financial aid estimator.